Arfa.js Documentation

 Persisted Counter (Full Example)

-and provides it via Context so any child
+This example persists the counter in localStorage and provides it via Context so any child

 can read it.